List of Port Vale F.C. players (1–24 appearances): Introduction

 Over 500 Port Vale players have appeared in between 1 and 24 senior competitive matches.
-In the early days, the scarcity of nationally organised competitive football meant players could spend many years with the club while making few such outings.
-However, to redress this, the list includes appearances in minor cup competitions, such as the Staffordshire Senior Cup, before World War II.
-Exhibition games (friendlies) were the primary source of matches in the early days of the game.
-So appearances in friendly games during the 19th century are also included.
-This allows club founder Enoch Hood's brothers, John and Harry, to appear on the list for their friendly appearances in 1879 and 1882.

 Jordan Hugill scored five goals in 24 games for the club before being signed by Preston North End in June 2014, though a 20% sell-on clause would net the club a £1.8 million windfall when Preston sold him on to West Ham United in January 2018.
 Strikers Tony Sealy and Alex Jones both scored ten goals in successful loan spells at the Vale, helping the players to prove their talent to their parent clubs.
 David Healy only scored three goals during his loan spell, but would go on to become Northern Ireland's record scorer.
 Marcus Bent was one of manager John Rudge's last signings and was quickly sold on for a £75,000 profit in October 1999.
 However, it would be a £2 million Premier League player at Blackburn Rovers within two years.
 Dean Smith played 15 games for the Vale at the end of his playing career and would go on to manage Aston Villa and lead Villa into the Premier League in 2019.